wkh237/react-native-fetch-blob/README.md

 ### Transfer Encoding

-After `0.9.4`, the `Chunked` transfer encoding is disabled by default due to some service provoder may not support chunked transfer.
+After `0.9.4`, the `Chunked` transfer encoding is disabled by default due to some service provider may not support chunked transfer.
 To enable it, set `Transfer-Encoding` header to `Chunked`.

 ```js
 RNFetchBlob.fetch('POST', 'http://example.com/upload', { 'Transfer-Encoding' : 'Chunked' }, bodyData)